-Ms. Klein devotes a substantial portion of her practice to assisting clients from across the spectrum with issues arising under state, federal and international privacy, security and data breach notification laws and regulations, including the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Health Information Technology for Clinical and Economic Health Act of 2009 (HITECH), the Gramm-Leach-Bliley Act (GLB), the FTC Red Flags Rule adopted under the Fair and Accurate Credit Transactions Act (FACTA) of 2003, and the Genetic Information Nondiscrimination Act (GINA).
-She has examined privacy and security issues arising in settings ranging from hospitals to pharmacy chains to clinical research to professional sports.
+Ms. Klein devotes a substantial portion of her practice to assisting clients from across the spectrum with issues arising under state and federal privacy, data security and data breach notification laws and regulations, including the Health Insurance Portability and Accountability Act of 1996 (HIPAA); the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH); the Gramm-Leach-Bliley Act (GLB); and a multitude of state privacy, data security and data breach notification laws.

 - assisting clients facing allegations raised by individuals in HIPAA complaints filed with federal regulators

 - developing HIPAA and HITECH compliance tools for clients ranging from health care providers to health software vendors to health plans, including privacy policies and procedures, employee training programs, vendor contracting forms, authorization forms, privacy notices and other materials

 - assisting clients, including those that are not mainstream health industry participants, in determining the extent to which they must comply with HIPAA and HITECH